 What is Breadcrumbs?

 Breadcrumbs are a navigational element showing a page's position within a website hierarchy.
-They help users and search engines understand your site structure and improve internal linking.
+They help users and search engines understand your site.

 What is Breadcrumbs?